rsjamwal/aws/README.md

 Skills utilized in the project and their relevance in the field include:

-AWS Management Console: A comprehensive web application for managing various AWS services.
-Kinesis Data Streams: A scalable serverless solution for capturing, processing, and storing streaming data.
-Lambda Function: A serverless compute service that executes code in response to events, managing compute resources seamlessly.
+AWS Management Console: A comprehensive web application for managing various AWS services./n Kinesis Data Streams: A scalable serverless solution for capturing, processing, and storing streaming data./n Lambda Function: A serverless compute service that executes code in response to events, managing compute resources seamlessly.